Dear James Franco

 So here in this article about Che’s killing, it says that the undercover CIA operative that found him dead never wanted him killed.
 Cubans all know whose work this was.
 Like the criminal that he is, he saw an opportunity to get his dirty work done in a manner where he could get away with it by blaming another party.

-Fidel eliminated Che after using him because the pretty boy was getting too popular and that was at odds with Fidel’s master grant plan — to become the land’s “highest moral authority;” I kid you not.
+Fidel eliminated Che after using him because the pretty boy was getting too popular and that was at odds with Fidel’s master grand plan — to become the land’s “highest moral authority;” I kid you not.

 Fidel Was a Pathological Liar